vitaminac/SpringTest/ReadMe.md

         * @Slf4j
             * Lombok annotation to autocreate an Slf4j-based LoggerFactory as log
         * @Bean CommandLineRunner
             * Spring Boot will run ALL CommandLineRunner beans once the application context is loaded.
+    * CSS
+        * position: sticky
+    * Hibernate
+        * Inheritance table in Postgres and Jpa @MappedSuperClass

 * ## Glossary
     * Unknown
         * JSON Web Token (JWT)